cwang142857/housing-demand/README.md

 The goal of this analysis is to project future housing demand in Texas with focus on Houston metropolitan area

 # Data
- * Time period: 1990-2017
+ * Time period: 1998-2016
- * Frequency : monthly/annual
+ * Frequency : monthly
- * Sub-region: Metropolitan Statistical Area (MSA) level
+ * Metropolitan Statistical Area (MSA) level:
    * Houston-The Woodlands-Sugar Land, TX
    * Dallas-Fort Worth-Arlington, TX
    * San Antonio-New Braunfels, TX